Crayon Shin-chan: Very Tasty! B-class Gourmet Survival!!

 Masakazu Hashimoto is directing his first Crayon Shin-chan movie after storyboarding 2008's The Storm Called: The Hero of Kinpoko and 2011's The Storm Called: Operation Golden Spy.
 Yoshio Urasawa and Kimiko Ueno wrote the screenplay.

 Overview

-Directed by Masakazu Hashimoto, this movie is the work as a series that was used in the theme of "food" for the first time.
-In addition, it will be the first time in four years, after the 17th movie Crayon Shin-chan: Roar!
-Kasukabe Animal Kingdom, that the phrase "The Storm Called! (arashi o yobu!)" is not used in the movie title.

-On 15 January 2013, it was decided that Korokke (actor), comedian Naomi Watanabe, and chef Tatsuya Kawagoe would appear as special guests in their role themselves.
+Directed by Masakazu Hashimoto, this movie is part of a series that utilised the theme of "food" for the first time.
+On 15 January 2013, it was decided that Korokke (actor), comedian Naomi Watanabe, and chef Tatsuya Kawagoe would appear as special guests in their roles themselves.